This is the multi-page printable view of this section. Click here to print.

 Key Management Service

-- When the encryption key is deleted, it provides notification not only to the user who deleted the key, but also to the key creator, and also provides the name of the region where the encryption key is located in the notification.
+- When an encryption key is deleted, it provides a notification not only to the user who deleted the key but also to the key creator, and the notification additionally includes the region name where the encryption key is located.

-- You can create, provide, and manage encryption keys for various purposes (encryption/decryption, signing/verification).
+- You can generate, provide, and manage encryption keys for various purposes (encryption/decryption, signing/verification).